Galxe/galxe-docs/doc-developer/4-guide/claim-api.md

 </aside>

-<aside> ⚠️ Claim api requires recaptcha by default, if you want to integrate, please contact Galxe to remove
+<aside> ⚠️ Claim api requires recaptcha by default, if you want to integrate, please contact Galxe.

 </aside>